Homicide inquiry after teen assaulted in downtown Auckland

 Eli Francis Holtz, 18, was assaulted at the intersection of Wellesley St and Queen St in the early hours of Saturday morning.

-He was assaulted when the vehicle he was a passenger in stopped at the traffic lights on Wellesley Street West and Queen St at 3.15am, police said.
+He was assaulted when the vehicle he was a passenger in stopped at the traffic lights on Wellesley St West and Queen St at 3.15am, police said.

 He was taken to Auckland Hospital and put on life support.
 He died at 8.45pm last night.

 Social media tributes said he was surrounded by whanau in hospital that night.
 Plans are being made to return the teen's body to Whangarei.
-He had been a student at Bay of Islands College.
+It is understood he had previously attended Bay of Islands College in Kawakawa.

 Police said a man, 30, has been arrested and charged with wounding with intent to cause grievous bodily harm and will reappear in the Auckland District Court tomorrow.